leezer3/openbve-1/README.md

 * Change internal representation of route to allow multi-track levels
   * Implement BVE 5 compatibility
   * Implement multiplayer
-  * Implement modular renderer + backends for different OpenGL versions
+  * Implement modular renderer + backends for different OpenGL versions (or for Direct3D)
     * *Getting rid of immediate mode rendering should offer a performance boost*
 * Improve documentation level
-* Implement OpenGL menu *(cross-platformness)*
+* Implement OpenGL menu *(cross-platformness)* - complete GUI redesign
-* Implement gamepad support and allow mouse buttons to be assigned too
+* Implement gamepad+trackball support and allow mouse buttons to be assigned too
-* *Bring managed content back to life* **- Probably not, see [this thread on BVEWorldWide](http://bveworldwide.unlimitedboard.com/t439p120-development-discontinued-discussing-the-direction-to-go)**
+* *Bring managed content back to life* **- Not in actual state, see [this thread on BVEWorldWide](http://bveworldwide.unlimitedboard.com/t439p120-development-discontinued-discussing-the-direction-to-go)**

 And maybe in distant future: